Sammy Woodhouse: Activism

 Woodhouse conducts speaking events at schools and elsewhere, explaining to teenagers, the police and social workers how to recognise that someone is being groomed.
 Woodhouse wrote a book, Just a Child: Britain's Biggest Child Abuse Scandal Exposed, which was released in April 2018.

-According to Woodhouse, Rotherham City Council invited Hussain to meet their son despite his conviction for rape.
+According to Woodhouse, Rotherham Council invited Hussain to meet their son despite his conviction for rape.
 Subsequently, in November 2018, more than three hundred thousand people signed a petition by Woodhouse and Labour MP Louise Haigh, which called for the amendment of the Children Act 1989 to "ban any male with a child conceived by rape from applying for access/rights".

+Woodhouse has recently become a member of the right-wing political party Restore Britain.

 Sammy's Law

 Woodhouse supports Sammy's Law, a bill named after her, which would pardon child sexual abuse victims for crimes they were coerced into committing; the bill would also remove the crimes committed by the children from their criminal records.
 The bill was supported by Vera Baird, the Northumbria Police and Crime Commissioner, by Alan Billings, the South Yorkshire Police and Crime Commissioner, by Anne Longfield, the Children's Commissioner for England, and by Simon Bailey, the Chief Constable of the Norfolk Constabulary, among several other chief constables and crime commissioners.
 Woodhouse has met with Conservative MP Victoria Atkins.
 In 2018, a High Court action was won by Woodhouse and two other women with juvenile offence records that are provided by the Disclosure and Barring Service.
 They were represented by solicitor Harriet Wistrich.
 In 2019, the government said that it would appeal the decision.
 According to Woodhouse, the government has "done nothing" to tackle the issue.